- What is Machine Learning Development? And How It Differs From Traditional App Development

 Your job doesn’t end at deployment.

 Models need constant monitoring, retraining, and version control.
-Data drifts, user behavior changes, and tech stacks evolve, and your model must adapt too.
+Data drifts, user behavior changes, and, along with this, your machine learning tech stacks evolve, and your model must adapt too.

 As our machine learning experts suggest, set up feedback loops and dashboards to track model performance, usage, and degradation over time.
 With strong MLOps, your app is built to scale and succeed.